valkey-io/valkey-doc/README.md

     make VALKEY_ROOT=path/to/valkey
     sudo make install INSTALL_MAN_DIR=/usr/local/share/man

-Prerequisites: GNU Make, Python 3, Pandoc.
+Prerequisites: GNU Make, Python 3, Python 3 YAML (pyyaml), Pandoc.
 Additionally, the scripts need access to the valkey code repo, where metadata files about the commands are stored.

 The pages are generated under `_build/man/` by default.
 The default install location is `/usr/local/share/man` (in the appropriate subdirectories).